The truth comes down on me hard.

 At least it’s solid, and real.

-The alternative comes to me in a comical vision of bobbing for apples.
+The alternative comes to me in the comical vision of bobbing for apples.

 Why would one do such a thing?
 How ridiculous is it?